-Some water heaters even last for more than twelve years, but all depends on how the owner maintains the water heater.
+Some water heaters even last for more than twelve years, but it all depends on how the owner maintains the water heater.
 There are issues with the water heater that you need to keep a check on to extend the life of your water heater.
 To maintain your water heater and make it last for longer years, you can try these tips.

-Anode rod is a metal rod installed inside the water heater tank.
-It does not let the corrosion to grow inside the water tank.
+The anode rod is a metal rod installed inside the water heater tank.
+It does not let corrosion grow inside the water tank.
 The rod pulls all the corrosion and debris to itself and saves the tank from corroding.
-Anode rod can last up to three to five years, but you must check them yearly.
+Anode rods can last up to three to five years, but you must check them yearly.

 You should flush out the water from your tank every six or twelve months.
-Drain few amounts of water from the tank into a bucket and examine if there is any debris or dirt in the water.
-If dirt or debris appears, then you should perform thorough cleaning of the water heater.
+Drain a few amounts of water from the tank into a bucket and examine if there is any debris or dirt in the water.
+If dirt or debris appears, then you should perform a thorough cleaning of the water heater.

-Pressure relief valve (PVR) is a built-in safety feature for the water heater.
+A pressure relief valve (PVR) is a built-in safety feature for the water heater.
 The pressure relief valve automatically releases the pressure that builds up inside the water heater due to water and air heating.
 This safety valve prevents your tank from an explosion and makes your tank function for a long time.

 Have a regular maintenance check of your tank, say every three months.
 Examine for any corrosion, gaps, or water leakage.
-Water leakage should be attended quickly because if not, then it could lead to waterlogging in the basement.
+Water leakage should be attended to quickly because if not, then it could lead to waterlogging in the basement.
 You can conduct the maintenance check yourself, or you can call a professional to do it.